aubreyk2/contact-service-java/README.md

 - Pseudocode was written before implementation to establish a clear plan.
 User stories were reviewed carefully to ensure all requirements were met, with the end user's experience kept in mind at every step.

 ## Files
-- ContactService/ — Main application source code
+- src/ - Main application source code and JUnit test cases
-- test/ — Test cases and validation files

 ## How to Run
 1. Clone the repository